arianne/stendhal/doc/mkdocs/lua/objects/luajava.md

 [TOC]

+---
 ## Introduction

+Object instance: `luajava`

+---
+### Description

-`luajava` is an object of the LuajavaLib library.
+`luajava` is an object of the [LuajavaLib library][home.luaj].
 It can be used to coerce Java static objects to Lua or create new Java object instances.

+---
+## Examples

-Example of exposing a static object & enums to Lua:
+Example of exposing a static object &amp;enums to Lua:

 ```
 -- store a Java enum in a Lua global variable
 ConversationStates = luajava.bindClass("games.stendhal.server.entity.npc.ConversationStates")